Inside the Mind of a Female Narcissist

 Men who display narcissistic behaviour in this area are often seen as being assertive and in control.
 This type of behaviour is often rewarded in our society, which can reinforce the narcissistic behaviours.

-In contrast, women who display narcissistic behaviour related to leadership and authority are often seen as being bossy or overbearing.
 This type of behaviour is often not tolerated in our society, which can lead to the narcissistic behaviours being repressed by the woman in question.

 When it comes to narcissistic entitlement behaviours, there is again a difference between how men and women typically behave.